 13. Ask Buyer to Release Contingencies

-In California, for example, contracts default to 17 days, at which time, the buyer must release contingencies.
+For example, contracts default to 17 days, at which time, the buyer must release contingencies.

 If you do not demand a release, buyers are not obligated to provide it.